RobertDVarley/PaintStore/README.md

 The page is almost ready to be published.
 You’ll be making the following color-related changes:

-+Exchange some named colors with hexadecimal color values.
++Exchange some named colors with hexadecimal color values.<br>
-+Add some semi-transparent overlays to the banner and footer using RGBA.
++Add some semi-transparent overlays to the banner and footer using RGBA.<br>
 +Fill in the first color column of the swatch samples using HSL colors.